JT-tanui/Ticket_system/Docs/Documentation.md

 3. Click the "Create Ticket" button
 4. System will display the new ticket in the list with a success message

+### Searching for Tickets
+1. Enter keywords in the search box at the top of the page
+2. The system will find tickets with titles or descriptions containing your search terms
+3. Results update automatically when you click the Search button

+### Filtering Tickets
+1. Use the Status dropdown to filter by Open, In Progress, or Closed tickets
+2. Use the Priority dropdown to filter by Low, Medium, or High priority
+3. Combine search and filters to narrow down results further

 ### Editing a Ticket
 1. Click "Edit" next to the ticket you want to modify
 2. Update any of the fields (title, description, priority, status)